Plum Blossoms in Japan: Best Places to See 2023

 5 Best Plum Blossom Viewing Spots in Japan

-Plum blossoms seem to be overshadowed by cherry blossoms in the past years, and haven’t been under the spotlights of tourists attention, however, plum blossoms are equally as beautiful as cherry blossoms.
+Plum blossoms have a long history and played important roles in Japanese history, however, they seem to be overshadowed by cherry blossoms in the past years, and haven’t been under the spotlights of tourists attention, despite that plum blossoms are equally beautiful as cherry blossoms.

 In this article, I would like to introduce some of the most stunning plum blossom spots in Japan, so let’s check them out 🙂